mariotoffia/pyPwExt/README.md

 }
 ```

 Since `@logger.method` is applied, it logs it using `DEBUG` verbosity at the entry, and `INFO` log the exit by default.
-However, it will not log the exception in the `send_offer` function since it would fill the log with cluttered information.
+However, it won't log the exception in the `send_offer` function since it would fill the log with cluttered information.

 The `@http.method` automatically detects *AWS API* endpoints and uses *SigV4* by default.
 However, it is completely configurable in the `PyPwExtHTTPSession` constructor.

-Since no argument is given in ``@service.response``, the ``PyPwExtResponse`` object is converted to an API Gateway response that supports either *REST* or *HTTPv2* version of the API Gateway.
+Since no argument given in ``@service.response``, the ``PyPwExtResponse`` object is converted to an API Gateway response that supports either *REST* or *HTTPv2* version of the API Gateway.
 Thus the *JSON* payload is the *body* part of the response, and the *statusCode* is set to 402 (*NOT FOUND*) since that was the last collected error.
-Of course, you may override this behavior if you want.
+Of course, you may override this behaviour if you want.

 The *PyPwExt* also comes with an out of the box ``PyPwExtJSONEncoder``capable of handling many object types and
 is extensible.
 For example, it adheres to ``base`` module protocols such as ``SupportsToJson`` and ``SupportsToCuratedDict`` (that also ``pydantic.BaseModel`` also exposes).